senocular/senocular.github.com/articles/js_implementing_for_loops.md

 # Implementing `for` Loops

 Have you ever wondered how JavaScript `for` loops work internally and why using `let` instead of `var` suddenly fixes some things?
 Here we'll look at what happens when running `for` loops with JavaScript and how to implement them from scratch _in_ JavaScript.
-The JavaScript implementations will focus on what scopes are created and how variables are handled within those scopes.
+Two implementations will be created, one for a loop using `var` and one for a loop using `let`.
+The implementations will focus on what scopes are created for the loop and how variables are handled within those scopes.

 ## Components of a `for` Loop